Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: Introduction

 corresponding to a linear deformation $F:\R^d\to\R^m$.

 An object of basic relevance in this context is the \textit{free energy\/} defined by the limit

 In the scalar case, $m=1$, the map $F$ is actually a linear functional determined by a vector---a macroscopic tilt $u\in\R^d$ defining the boundary condition $\psi_{u}(x)=(u,x)$.
-The free energy $W_\beta(u)$ then corresponds to the interface free energy/surface tension $\sigma_\beta(u)$ with a given tilt---the price to pay for tilting a macroscopically flat interface.
+The free energy $W_{\!\beta}(u)$ then corresponds to the interface free energy/surface tension $\sigma_\beta(u)$ with a given tilt---the price to pay for tilting a macroscopically flat interface.

-Our main results concern the strict convexity of the interface free energy $\sigma_\beta(u)$ as a function of tilt $u$ in the scalar case and of the free energy $W_\beta(F)$ as a function of affine deformation $F$ in the vector case, respectively.
-Actually, instead of random fields with affine Dirichlet boundary conditions we use the Funaki-Spohn trick considering fields which are the sum of a fixed affine field and a periodic random field with vanishing mean, see Section 2 for a detailed description.
+Our main results relate to the strict convexity of the interface free energy $\sigma_\beta(u)$ as a function of the tilt $u$ in the scalar case and of the free energy $W_{\!\beta}(F)$ as a function of affine deformation $F$ in the vector case, respectively.
+Actually, instead of random fields with affine Dirichlet boundary conditions $F$ we use the Funaki-Spohn trick that amounts to considering the fixed affine field $F$ with added periodic random field with vanishing mean, see Section 2 for a detailed description.

-Existing results concerning strict convexity are dealing with the scalar case.
-For a \textit{strictly\/} convex symmetric nearest neighbour potential, Funaki and Spohn show the convexity of $ \sigma $ and use it in the derivation of the hydrodynamical limit of the Landau-Ginsburg model in \cite{FS97}.
-Strict convexity of the surface tension for a strictly convex $U$ with $ 0<c_1 \le U^{\prime\prime}\le c_2<\infty $, was proved in \cite{DGI00}.
-Under the assumption of the bounds of the second derivative of $U$, a large deviations principle for the rescaled profile with rate function given in terms of the integrated surface tension has been derived in \cite{DGI00}.
-Both papers \cite{FS97} and \cite{DGI00} use explicitly the conditions on the second derivative of $U$ in their proof.
-In particular they rely on the Brascamp-Lieb inequality and on the random walk representation of Helffer and Sj\"ostrand, which requires a strictly convex potential $U$.
+Existing results concerning strict convexity pertain to the scalar case.
+For a uniformly strictly convex symmetric nearest neighbour potential $U\in C^2(\R)$, Funaki and Spohn \cite{FS97} established the \emph{convexity} of $ \sigma_{\beta} $ and use it in the derivation of the hydrodynamical limit of the Landau-Ginsburg model.
+This result was strengthened to the claim of the \emph{strict convexity} of the surface tension in \cite{DGI00} and \cite{GOS01}.
+The strongest version proving that $ \sigma_{\beta} \in C^{2,\gamma}$ under a mild additional regularity assumption on the interaction $U$ was obtained very recently by Armstrong and Wu in \cite{AW19}.
+All those results use the random walk representation of Helffer and Sj\"ostrand in a crucial way.
+This representation requires the condition that the potential $U$ is uniformly strictly convex.